 If you are thinking of moving from urban to rural, you will have to make another important decision, and it is related to your existing job.
 Are you willing to live in a rural area while continuing to work in the same office?
-That would mean longer commuting hours, more spending on fuel, and additional wear and tear of the car?
+That would mean longer commuting hours, more spending on fuel, and additional wear and tear on the car.
 Are all these costs justified?
 If you think yes, then it’s best to go with your decision to move from urban to rural.

 But if the answers are not entirely favorable, you may want to consider employment opportunities in your new town.
-What are the possibilities of work from home?
+What are the possibilities of working from home?
 You can likely find a source of income in a rural setting; however, you may have to reconsider moving from an urban to a rural setting in the worst case.

 Availability of Services (Utilities, transportation, and health)